-The Corporation's business structure is based on one segment, as its main line of business is granting loans to finance infrastructure projects in Latin America.
-However, it also offers other services such as "Advisory & Structuring", which are not evaluated as a separate segment of the Corporation's business but rather assessed in conjunction with its lending activities.

-(s) Employee benefits

-(i) Short-term employee benefits

-Short-term employee benefits are expensed as the related service is provided.
-A liability is recognized for the amount expected to be paid if the Corporation has a present legal or constructive obligation to pay this amount as a result of past service provided by the employee and the obligation can be estimated reliably.

-(ii) Other long-term employee benefits
+- (s) Segment information (continued) The Corporation's business structure is based on three segments, as follows: - Lending: Financing directly infrastructure projects in Latin America and the Caribbean through its balance sheet or participation. - Advisory and Structuring: Includes due diligence, structuring, and syndication services to projects in a wide range of sectors and many countries located in Latin America and the Caribbean. - Asset Management: Provides investors with diversified portfolio management services on direct infrastructure loans in high demographic growth areas while mitigating environmental, social, and governance risks. - (t) Employee benefits - (i) Short-term employee benefits Short-term employee benefits are expensed as the related service is provided.
+A liability is recognized for the amount expected to be paid if the Corporation has a present legal or constructive obligation to pay this amount as a result of past service provided by the employee and the obligation can be estimated reliably. - (ii) Other long-term employee benefits